 - Periodic rediscovery based on the resynchronization interval.
 Periodic rediscovery brings the information in Prime Optical up to date for all ONS 155xx NEs in the network and rediscovers any new neighbors.
 You can view and reset the synchronization interval in the Control Panel.
-(For information about resetting the resynchronization interval, see 3.9.5 Resetting the Resync Interval, page 3-68.)
-If at least one ONS 155xx is already in the system, the first periodic rediscovery starts when the ONS 155xx NEs are in the system when Prime Optical restarts, the first periodic discovery starts when the first ONS 155xx is added. - Event-triggered rediscovery launched by certain changes to ONS 155xx NEs.
+(For information about resetting the resynchronization interval, see 3.9.5 Resetting the Resync Interval, page 3-66.)
+If at least one ONS 155xx is already in the system, the first periodic rediscovery starts when the ONS 155xx NE service starts.
+The NE service usually starts when the Prime Optical server is restarted.
+If no ONS 155xx NEs are in the system when Prime Optical restarts, the first periodic discovery starts when the first ONS 155xx is added. - Event-triggered rediscovery launched by certain changes to ONS 155xx NEs.
 Event-triggered discovery incrementally updates Prime Optical with the new information.
 New neighbors of the affected NE are discovered.
 The device changes that trigger rediscovery include, but are not limited to, the following: reboot, CPU switchover, patch and topology changes, and insertion and removal of physical components. - User-requested rediscovery.
 Users can request rediscovery of selected ONS 155xx NEs or the entire ONS 155xx network at any time.
 This updates Prime Optical with information about the NEs.
-For more information about using rediscovery commands, see 3.9.3 Rediscovering ONS 155xx NEs, page 3-65.
+For more information about using rediscovery commands, see 3.9.3 Rediscovering ONS 155xx NEs, page 3-63.